 - (iv) at the Customer's cost, the Customer will provide Zamzar with any reports generated in connection with any audit, and use them only for the purposes of complying with Data Protection Laws and/or for establishing Zamzar's compliance with the requirements of this paragraph 2.4, but shall otherwise keep any such reports confidential; and

 - (v) to request an audit, the Customer must submit a detailed audit plan at least four weeks in advance of the proposed audit date describing the scope, duration and start date of the audit.
 If Zamzar informs the Customer of any reasonable concerns or questions, the Customer will cooperate to address such concerns;

-- (j) (at the Customer's cost) take such steps as are reasonably required to assist the Customer in ensuring compliance with the Customer's obligations under Articles 30 to 36 (inclusive) of the GDPR;
+- (j) (at the Customer's cost) take such steps as are reasonably required to assist the Customer in ensuring compliance with the Customer's obligations under the GDPR and UK GDPR;

 - (k) notify the Customer without undue delay if it receives a request from a data subject to exercise its rights under the Data Protection Laws in relation to such personal data of that person; and

 - (l) (at the Customer's cost) provide the Customer with reasonable co-operation and assistance in relation to any request made by a data subject to exercise that data subject's rights under the Data Protection Laws in relation to such personal data of that person.